GovTechSG/adex-ug/User Guide/Dashboard.md

 ![Image not Available](/assets/Fig35a.png)

-The newly created team is subjected to Super admin approval.
+The newly created team is subjected to System admin approval.
 Once approved, the newly created team will appear under **Teams I manage** tab.
 Now you are the creator of this team, your role is Team admin.
 Now as Team Admin you can approve or reject members via **Join team request**.

 **Note:**

-*User cannot create a team which already exists in ADEX.* **For example**: Team name: QA, if user again need to create a new team name : QA, then system won't allow to create, instead user need to rename the Team name: QA to QA1 or any name and now if user tries to create a new team name: QA then system will allow user to create.
+*User cannot create a team which already exists in ADEX.
+***For example**: Team name: QA already exists in ADEX, if user tries to create a duplicate team name : QA, then system won't allow to create, instead user need to rename the Team name: QA to QA1 or any name and now if user tries to create a new team name: QA then system will allow user to create.

-- Once you sent **Create new team** request to Super admin, your team name will be shown under **My requests** tab with **status=Pending**.
+- Once you sent **Create new team** request to System admin, your team name will be shown under **My requests** tab with **status=Pending**.

 ![Image not Available](/assets/Fig35c.png)

-- When Super admin rejects your **"Create new team"** request, you could view the team **status=Rejected** under **My requests** tab.
+- When System admin rejects your **"Create new team"** request, you could view the team **status=Rejected** under **My requests** tab.

 ![Image not Available](/assets/Fig35d.png)